Courses and Requirements

 A second course in programming, concentrating on the implementation of dynamic structures for data representation.
 Students will write programs in the C++ programming language which implement the following classic data structures, among others: stacks, lists, queues, hash tables, and trees.
 Course discussion will emphasize recursion, efficient implementations in terms of memory space and running time, computational complexity of algorithms, and introduction to two important fields of study: searching and sorting.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 110, or placement by the department.
 Maximum enrollment, 26.
 Campbell.

 Problem Solving and Data Structures.

 Investigation into the nature, features, design and implementation of programming languages.
 Students will gain experience with a wide variety of programming languages through programming exercises.
 Topics will include, among others, object-oriented programming, functional programming, higher-order functions, type systems and polymorphism.
-Prerequisite, 111; or, senior standing and permission of instructor.
+Prerequisite, 111 or 112; or, senior standing and permission of instructor.
 Maximum enrollment, 24.
 Hirshfield.

 Topics in Computer Science II.

 In this course we will explore the state-of-the-art in natural language processing, that is, algorithms for extracting useful information from written text, and tools that employ these algorithms in various ways.
 Topics include NL parsing, morphological analysis, part-of-speech tagging, semantic mapping of terms, knowledge representation, and ontologies.
 A particular domain of interest, though not an exclusive one, will be the extraction of knowledge from abstracts of scientific papers in bio-medicine.
 Prerequisite, CPSCI 110.
 Maximum enrollment, 10.